 - Fill out the "Action Plan" section together with your faculty sponsor during the IDP meeting.

-3. Verify the date of the IDP meeting using the online IDP Reporting Form.
+3. Verify the date of the IDP meeting using the IDP Reporting Form (currently offline).

 - Postdocs enter the meeting date on the IDP Reporting Form.

 - Faculty sponsors will receive an email from the IDP reporting system asking them to confirm the meeting.
 This confirmation is required to complete the documentation of the IDP meeting.

 - The meeting verification form records only the date the meeting occurred; your IDP and discussions with your faculty sponsor remain private between you and your faculty sponsor.
 Forms are not collected.

 4. Refer to your plan on a regular basis throughout the year; revise your plan annually.